Dhruvdudhat310/Dhruvdudhat310/README.md

 </p>

 - 🎓 I’m currently pursuing BTech in Computer Science and Engineering
-- 💻 Interested in Python, Machine Learning, and Data Science
+- 💻 Interested in Python, Machine Learning, Artificial Intelligence and Data Science
 - 📫 How to reach me **dudhatdhruv786@gmail.com**

 <h3 align="left">Languages and Tools:</h3>